Transition to Year 7

 We look forward to working closely with you over the next seven years and hope that, whatever your child’s ability, you will be pleased with the success achieved whilst at the school.

 Our aim is that each child should succeed and fulfil their potential.

 New Year 7 parents will receive a detailed transition pack, which will need to be completed giving us key information regarding your son/daughter. .
 This pack will contain a copy of our data collection sheet and a number of other documents that will require your agreement,signature and return to school.
 Please place all your returns in an envelope, clearly marked For the attention of the MIS office.

-A printable copy of the 2016 transition pack (PDF Reader Required) and other documents, will be made available here shortly.
+A printable copy of the 20167 Transition pack (PDF Reader Required) and other documents, are available HERE

 The key person in your child’s school life is the Form Tutor.
 It is the Form Tutor who will monitor your child’s progress and keep in touch with you.

 At the beginning and end of each day the Tutor will meet your child.
 They check the Link Book weekly and they help your children to set targets for the term.

 If you have questions about your child’s progress in individual subjects, you may ring the school to make an appointment to see the individual teachers.